-First UU has a proud history of providing and supporting a liberal religious community in Wichita and the surrounding area.
+First UU has a proud history of providing and supporting liberal religion in Wichita and the surrounding area.
 Dating back more than 130 years, First UU members include multi-generational families and new members.

 Our new home is a fully accessible church designed and constructed with green principles and materials, built specially for us!

 Want to know more?
 Check out our vision and mission or peruse past sermons.
 Learn what others say about Unitarian Universalism at uuplanet or YouTube.
 And get involved! —with your time, energy, ideas, or shopping dollars.
-Explore the links at the right and above to learn about other regular activities and information about us and about Unitarian Universalism.
+Explore the links above to learn about other regular activities and information about us and about Unitarian Universalism.

 We look forward to seeing you soon!

 First UU Events

 This will be our 5th annual event, so we're making it a little special.
 Doors open at 4 to allow time to browse an extensive display of vegan cookbooks, a vegan products display, and lots of free literature.
 We will have a cooking demo from 4:30-5:30, and plan to eat at 6pm.
 There will be party favors and door prizes.
 Following the meal, at approximately 7:15, we'll have time for games or socializing and try to wrap up about 8:30 to allow time for cleanup.
 Everyone is invited - bring your family and friends.
 This is a community event open to all!
 We always have a great time as well as an amazing feast.
 I will be providing an assortment of plant-based meat options including a Tofurky Roast, a Celebration Roast, a Gardein Holiday Roast, and a Hazelnut Cranberry Roast en Croute.